 The only thing to do is put the values in assocs and send them to the smartUI widget under the main clause “events” in the JSON array

 So you see, Categories are no Monsters.
 They are quite user friendly.
 Using the same mechanism, you can even update complex Categories with one REST call.

 Happy smartUI programming.

 New: We are offering custom widget development.
 Interested?
-Send an e-mail at merz at ebit-company.de stating the purpose of the widget and requesting a qoute
+Send an e-mail to merz at ebit-company.de stating the purpose of the widget and requesting a qoute